-- The Atlantic Salmon industry, the Tasmanian Government, and the FRDC jointly funded the creation of the Centre of Excellence for Aquatic Animal Health and Vaccines in Launceston.
-The Centre works on virology, diagnostics, and infectious diseases relevant to the Atlantic Salmon industry. - The FRDC boosted investment to mitigate the impacts of Pacific Oyster Mortality Syndrome that has devastated oyster-growing industries throughout Europe and Asia since 2008.
+- The Atlantic Salmon industry, the Tasmanian Government, and the FRDC jointly funded the creation of the Centre of Excellence for Aquatic Animal Health and Vaccines in Launceston (refer Strategic Plan).
+The Centre plays a key role in promoting aquatic animal health and managing disease risk, with a focus on Tasmania's aquaculture industries.
+It works on aquatic animal disease surveillance, health testing and disease diagnosis, research involving the development and testing of vaccines for bacterial and viral infections, and research and development of responsive fish health diagnostic capabilities. - The FRDC boosted investment to mitigate the impacts of Pacific Oyster Mortality Syndrome that has devastated oyster-growing industries throughout Europe and Asia since 2008.
 The FRDC funded research to understand the virus and its vectors, to develop diagnostic capabilities, and to develop farm management practices.
 Breeding for genetic resistance to the disease was undertaken in parallel to this work through the Seafood CRC.

-[See 2015-16 for further developments]
+[See 2015-16: Major reforms of advisory committees for further developments].

-The seafood industry's determined AGVP was \$2.45 bn, of which wild-catch was \$1.57 bn and aquaculture \$.89 bn.
+The seafood industry's determined AGVP was \$2.45b, of which wild-catch was \$1.57b and aguaculture \$0.89b.